64kramsystem/personal_notes/git.md

 log --merges --first-parent         # search only [merges] commits, only in the [first-parent] (eg. master when run from master)

+log -$n                             # show the latest $n commits, e.g. -1 for the last

 # commits reachable by $r2 but not by $r1
 # alias: `^$r1 $r2`
 log $r1..$r2